aws-6w8hnx/code-workshop-ecs-lambda-codedeploy/Lambda/README.md

 ## Step 1: Set up your infrastructure

-1. Create a s3 bucket in your account:
+1. Create an s3 bucket in your account:
 - Name: `code-workshop-lambda-deploy-117645918752-us-east-1-s3`

-2. In the root directory, run the following:
+2. In the Lambda directory, run the following:
 ```
 sam package \
   --template-file template.yml \